DataBrewery/cubes/doc/model.rst

 One can specify shared mappings and joins on the model-level.
 Those mappings and joins are inherited by all the cubes in the model.

-The ``mappigns`` dictionary of a cube is merged with model's global mapping dictionary.
+The ``mappings`` dictionary of a cube is merged with model's global mapping dictionary.
 Cube's values overwrite the model's values.

 The ``joins`` can be considered as named templates.
 They should contain